daomapsieucap/lipsum-dynamo/readme.txt

 == Changelog ==

-= 2.2 =
+= 3.0 =
-*Release Date - 07 March 2022*
+*Release Date - xx March 2022*

-* Changed: PHP code improvement.
+* New: Move admin setting menu to Tools.
-* Changed: WordPress 5.9.1 compatibility.
+* New: Upgrade setting UI to tabs.